aspose-words/Aspose.Words-API-References/english/net/aspose.words/_index.md

 ---
 title: Aspose.Words Namespace
 second_title: Aspose.Words for .NET API Reference
 description: The Aspose.Words namespace provides classes for generating, converting, modifying, rendering and printing Microsoft Word documents without utilizing Microsoft Word.Aspose.Words is written completely in C#, CLS compliant and contains only safe managed code.
-Microsoft Word is not required in order to use Aspose.Words.The classes in the Aspose.Words namespace borrow best practices from two well-known frameworks: Microsoft Word Automation and System.Xml.
+Microsoft Word is not required in order to use Aspose.Words.The classes in the Aspose.Words namespace borrow best practices from two well-known frameworks, Microsoft Word Automation and System.Xml.
 A document in Aspose.Words is represented by a tree of nodes, much like in XML DOM.
 Where possible, class, method and property names match those found in Microsoft Word Automation.
-The main classes in this namespace are:
 type: docs
 weight: 10
 url: /net/aspose.words/